idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 ## Steady-state

 A steady-state normal operating condition is simulated with the SAM HTR-PM reference plant model.
 The operating conditions during steady-state are tabulated in [ss-condition].
 The reactor has a power output of 250 MWth and operates at 7 MPa.
 It is helium cooled with a system mass flow rate of 96 kg/s where the helium enters and leaves the reactor at 523.15 K and 1023.15 K, respectively.
 The core contains about 420,000 fuel pebbles that are 6 cm in diameter with an average packing fraction of 0.61 [!citep](htrpm_jaradat2023).
-In this model, neutronics calculations are not powerformed.
+In this model, neutronics calculations are not performed.
 Instead, a power density distribution obtained from the work by Jaradat et. al. [!citep](htrpm_jaradat2023) is imposed to the 2-D core.

 !media htrpm_sam/ss-condition.png
         style=width:70%